NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

 If an error occurs while the installation is running, a message will be inserted into the installation log file, it will attempt to roll back any work that it preformed, finally the script will terminate.

-**Note:** It can take 10 to 15 minutes for the script to compplete.
+**Note:** It can take 10 to 15 minutes for the script to complete.
 Check the installation log file to confirm it is done.
 The line `Uninstall script removed` should be at the bottom of the file when the script has finished.

 ## Author Information